Zinc and Acne: Does Zinc Help With Acne?

 How much zinc for acne?

-I recommend taking 25-40mg per day for the maximum benefit.
+If you suspect you’re deficient, I recommend taking 25-40mg per day for the maximum benefit.
 Make sure you don’t exceed 50mg per day, as you’ll risk copper deficiency.

 And just in case you’re not too hot on taking supplements, here are some whole foods you can use to boost your zinc intake: